glouppe/info8006-introduction-to-ai/lecture10.md

 ## Machine translation systems

 Translation systems must model the source and target languages, but systems vary in the type of models they use.
-- Some systems attempt to analyze the source language text all the way into an interlingua knowledge representation and then generate sentences in the target language from that representation.
+- Some systems analyze the source language text all the way into an interlingua knowledge representation and then generate sentences in the target language from that representation.
 - Other systems are based on a *transfer model*.
 They keep a database of translation rules and whenever the rule matches, they translate directly.
 Transfer can occur at the lexical, syntactic or semantic level.

 ---